civboot/fngi/fngi.md

 ## Example

 Below is an example fngi function to calculate fibronacci recursively.
-Also included is the equivalent C code.

 ```
 fn fib [n:U4] -> U4 do (